Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

 1. Start a browser session (Safari, Chrome, ...).
 Paste the line with the local host address (127.0.0.1) printed in **your shell window** into the browser status bar and update the port (8888) to **your port** in case you have changed the port in the step above.

-1. Stopping your Snowtrek environment
+1. Stopping your Jupyter environment

     Type the following command into a new shell window when you want to stop your the tutorial.
 All changes/work will be saved on your local machine.

-        docker stop snowtrek
+        docker stop snowparklab

     This command will stop and then delete the container.
-When you want to restart the tutorial, just run the commands above in [Starting your Snowtrek environment](#starting-your-snowtrek-environment).
+When you want to restart the tutorial, just run the commands above in [Starting your Jupyter environment](#starting-your-jupyter-environment).

 ## Running Jupyter in a hosted environment